To learn more about the process for course registration for Summer and Fall 2016, be sure to review all of the

-To register for core and elective courses, students will use the University's general registration process on Wolverine Access.
+Students will use the University's general registration process on Wolverine Access to register for core and elective classes.
 Please refer to How to Add & Drop Classes for more detailed registration instructions.

 Q. When is my registration appointment time?

 Q. Do I need to use the backpack feature in Wolverine Access before registration opens?

 A. It is recommended that you do, but it is not required.
-Starting May, you can start to add classes to your "Backpack" in Wolverine Access.
 Backpacking courses allows you to quickly add those classes all at once when your registration appointment time opens.
-However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check-out" quickly.
+However, be aware that backpacking does not reserve a seat for you in the class - it is simply a way to put the course in your "shopping cart" so that you can "check out" quickly.
 If a class in your backpack does not have room available when your registration time opens, you may have to waitlist yourself, and/or select an alternate open class at that time.

 Q. Do I have to register exactly at my appointment time, and when does my registration close?

-A. You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
+A. You do not need to register exactly at your appointment time, but some classes will fill quickly, so it is to your advantage to register when your appointment time opens.
 Once your appointment time opens, you can continue to make changes until the drop/add deadlines for the appropriate term.
 Please note that any available elective seats reserved for MMs will be released on Monday, August 15.